 Propylene glycol is a preservative that’s FDA approved for foods and other products; however, it’s known to cause headaches and other symptoms when inhaled.
 Diethylene glycol is an ingredient used in polyester and antifreeze.
 You don’t want to inhale it.
 And as mentioned above, vitamin E acetate is a synthetic form of vitamin E that’s safe when taken as a supplement, but not when it is smoked or inhaled.

 Vape pen hardware

 The key to safe vape pen hardware is making sure the device doesn’t overheat.
 Again, price is a signal to the quality of a pen.
 Buy from a reputable, licensed vaping vendor, and look for devices that have features that avoid over- or under-heating.

 A good vaping vendor tests products themselves, before they add them to their inventory.
 Again, our experts can provide a list of approved brands that you can use to shop around, and we can explain how cannabis vaporizers work.

-How to Avoid Counterfeit THC Vape Products
+How to Avoid Fake THC Vape Products